NeuroSimo/neurosimo/project_template/decider/README.md

 **Return dictionary keys:**

 #### `periodic_processing_enabled` (bool)
 Whether periodic processing is enabled.
-When `False`, the `process` method is never called periodically (only on events and EEG triggers).
+When `False`, the `process_periodic()` method is never called periodically (only events and EEG triggers are processed).

 **Examples:**
 - `True`: Enable periodic processing